Sustainable urbanism, urban design and public health, homeless and human service delivery, animal-society relations.

 - B.A.
 Anthropology, California State University, Hayward, 1975

 Jennifer Wolch is a scholar of urban analysis and planning.
 Her past work focused on urban homelessness and the delivery of affordable housing and human services for poor people.
 She has also studied urban sprawl and alternative approaches to city-building such as smart growth and new urbanism.
-Her most recent work analyzes connections between city form, physical activity, and public health, and develops strategies to improve access to urban parks and recreational resources.
-The founding director of the University of Southern California's Center for Sustainable Cities, Wolch worked to promote sustainable metropolitan development through research, education, and policy outreach programs.
-She also headed the Green Vision Plan for 21st Century Southern California, a planning guide for habitat conservation, watershed health, and recreational open space.
+An early investigator of animal-society relations in cities, she has proposed strategies for human-animal co-existence in an urbanizing world.
+Her most recent work analyzes connections between city form, physical activity, and public health, and develops strategies to address environmental justice issues by improving access to urban parks and recreational resources.

 Wolch has authored or co-authored over 125 academic journal articles and book chapters.
 She was also a recipient of fellowships from the Guggenheim Foundation, Center for Advanced Study in the Behavioral Sciences, the Rockefeller Foundation's Bellagio Study Center, and other prestigious honors.